 He would speak to the camera as if we as the audience were pupils at his tormented school and the screen would offer a backdrop of swirls and magical music.
 I tell you this because when, many years later, I realised that the actor in stage was in fact the very man who had forced me to watch a TV show through my fingers, and even kept me awake on occasion, I also simultaneously realised that I had finally, involuntarily, LOOKED INTO THE EYES OF THE DEMON HEADMASTER!
 There was a sharp intake of breath, a skip of a heartbeat and a good sixty seconds of eye darting discomfort before I realised of course that as a grown up, such irrational reactions are neither socially acceptable nor warranted.

-Thankfully I saw this show pre-blog, so the fact that I was somewhat unable to completely extricate the actor from the Demon Head role for the rest of the performance wasn’t too much of a problem, although I’m sure he must have played the role well.
+Thankfully I saw this show pre-site, so the fact that I was somewhat unable to completely extricate the actor from the Demon Head role for the rest of the performance wasn’t too much of a problem, although I’m sure he must have played the role well.
 Seeing one of the scariest characters of my childhood re-imagined in a new (yet similar) role was obviously a little too challenging for my over-active imagination it would seem.

 I accept that I have a vivid imagination which means that even at my age, horrors are off-limits and anything beyond a psychological thriller can still give me the Heebie jeebies.
 However, it still surprises me to think of my knee-jerk reaction to seeing the actor years later, when my brain should have long since re-organised that character into the ‘innocently threatening’ box of my childhood memories aisle.